w3f/w3f-education/docs/Rust/section3/borrowing.md

 ## What's happening here?

-This example show cases the use of a mutable variable being borrowed by a function, modified, then returned back to the scope of `main`.
+This example shows cases of a mutable variable being borrowed by a function, modified, then returned to the scope of `main`.
 Notice we can still use the variable, even after it has been passed to the function.